When is Fire Warden Training required?

 Retail and Hospitality

-Shop staff, facility managers and building managers, safety officers and maintenance staff, hotel housekeeping, kitchen staff, and bar workers regularly handle stock, deliveries, and equipment requiring proper technique.
+Shop staff, facility and building managers, safety officers, maintenance staff, hotel housekeeping, kitchen staff, and bar workers need to raise the alarm and guide customers and guests safely to the assembly point.

 Office Work